 (c) Proposed renounceable rights issue of up to 501,609,690 new Rights Shares together with up to 376,207,267 Warrants at an issue price of RM0.10 per Rights Share on the basis of 2 Rights Shares for every 1 existing PETONE share held, together with 3 Warrants for every 4 Rights Shares subscribed after the completion of the Proposed Private Placement,

-(d) Proposed settlement of the amounts owing to the unsecured creditors of PETONE and its subsidiaries amounting to approximately RM121,894,831 as at 30 September 2013 under a scheme of arrangement and compromise pursuant to Section 176 of the Companies Act 1965.
+(d) Proposed settlement of the amounts owing to the unsecured credits of PETONE and its subsidiaries amounting to approximately RM121,959,700 as at 30 September 2013

-From operational point of view, the Group will remain on track by servicing its current contracts whilst continuing to identify other opportunities and secure further contracts in an effort to strengthen its financial position.
-For business investment, we will channel funding into the areas of growth that best promote our differentiating capabilities and developing a more targeted approach to strategy emphasizing of growth and sustainability.
+From operational point of view, the Group will continue in servicing its current contracts, phasing out unprofitable ones and to continue to identify other opportunities.
+For business investment, we will channel funding into the areas of growth that best promote our differentiating capabilities and into businesses that are sustainable.

-Save for the on-going Proposed Regularisation Plan, the Company did not undertake any other corporate proposal to raise proceeds during the FY2017.
+Save for the on-going Proposed Regularisation Plan, the Company did not undertake any other corporate proposal to raise proceeds during the FY2018.